r-abaryan/ReLoop-3D/README.md

 - Requires `open3d` (added in `requirements.txt`).
 - Supported mesh formats tested: `.obj`, `.ply`, `.stl`.
 - The 3D tab renders a few azimuths around the model; predictions are averaged across views.
+ - Windows headless rendering: If you see EGL errors, the app automatically tries pyrender.
+For best results with NVIDIA GPUs, set the Blender path in the UI or export `BLENDER_PATH` environment variable to a `blender.exe` and the app will render via Blender in headless mode.